 Getting divorced changes how your property passes to your ex-spouse in your estate plan.
 When you go through a divorce, the court decides who gets what property, so you need to quickly change your wills and trusts to match these new property splits.

-Can Social Media Accounts Be Included in My Florida Estate Plan?
+Can Social Media Accounts Be Included in My Florida Estate Planning Essentials?

 Yes, you can put your social media accounts in your Florida estate plan as part of your online belongings.
 The person you choose to handle your estate can take care of these accounts based on what you write down in your plan and what each social media site allows.